yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/README.md

 - [ ] 368	Largest Divisible Subset
 - [x] 621   Task Scheduler
 - [x] 2400  Number of Ways to Reach a Position After Exactly k Steps
+- [x] 1232  Check If It Is a Straight Line

 ## Tree
 ### 基础